Cisneiros/swan-admin/README.md

 ## Known Issues

-**This project is still in early stages!** It hasn't been fully tested and it is not feature-complete.
+**This project is still in early stages and it is incomplete!** It hasn't been fully tested and it is not feature-complete.
 This project began as an administration interface for a personal project, so it is not as general as it should be yet.

 I plan to enhance Swan Admin and make it more general and more efficient.
 If you wan't to contribute, feel free to talk to me or send a pull request. :)

+### Some features not yet implemented

+* Add new instances
+* Paginate instance list
+* Filter/search for instances
+* Enhance visual interface

 ## License (MIT)
 Copyright © 2014 Alexandre Cisneiros - www.cisneiros.com